valensupport/valensupport.github.io/pages/batch_request.md

 ### Appendix A – Testing Valen Future Dated Releases using Batch Scoring

-Valen supports future dated releases in the insureright.valen.com environment.
+Insurity Predict supports future dated releases in the insureright.valen.com environment.
 This allows two different releases to be available at the same time in this production environment.
 The future date refers to a date and time that the release will automatically become the release available to all users of the customer.

 A common use case involves some customer acceptance testing of a release before it becomes available to all end users of the customer.
 A future dated release is only available via the Web services interface.
 The User Interface for InsureRight is not capable of accessing a future dated release.